haosulab/ManiSkill/README.md

 Some environments require **downloading assets**.
 You can download download task-specific assets by `python -m mani_skill.utils.download_asset ${ENV_ID}`.
 The assets will be downloaded to `~/maniskill/data` by default, and you can also use the environment variable `MS_ASSET_DIR` to specify this destination.

-Please refer to our [documentation](https://haosulab.github.io/ManiSkill2/concepts/environments.html) for details on all supported environments.
+Please refer to our [documentation](https://maniskill.readthedocs.io/en/dev) for details on all supported environments.
 The documentation also indicates which environments require downloading assets.

----

-The soft-body environments are based on SAPIEN and customized [NVIDIA Warp](https://github.com/NVIDIA/warp), which requires **CUDA toolkit >= 11.3 and gcc** to compile.
-Please refer to the [documentation](https://haosulab.github.io/ManiSkill2/getting_started/installation.html#warp-maniskill2-version) for more details about installing ManiSkill2 Warp.

 ---